nicbell/attach.js/README.md

 attach.js
 =========

 Attaches JavaScript to HTML without messy selectors.
 Also takes care out reattaching JavaScript to HTML when HTML is dynamically injected (ie. via AJAX).

-This project was inspired but ClientCide's Behavior project and DOM instantiation in Twitter Bootstrap.
+I have written attach.js in pure JavaScript but in the examples have shown how to use it with jQuery.

 Why:
 ----